Brendon Batson: International career

 Batson was capped three times for the England B team against the United States, Spain and Australia.

 Administrative career

 Following the end to his playing days, Batson was thereafter appointed as the deputy chief executive of the Professional Footballers' Association in 1984.
 He then spent a total of 18 years in this position and remains as a trustee of the association.
 He later rejoined West Brom within the role of a managing director at the club, helping to form the West Bromwich Albion Former Players' Association in 2003.
-Batson in 2007, joined the body then known as the Football Licensing Agency (FLA) that's now entitled as the Sports Grounds Safety Authority.
+Batson in 2007, joined the Sports Grounds Safety Authority, then known at the time as the Football Licensing Agency (FLA).
 He is the longest serving member of the board of the authority.